dinglinfang/suedTirolOpenDataOBDA/README.md

 #### Setup database

-  Assume that you have already installed PostgreSQL and the PostGIS extension.
+  Assume that we have already installed PostgreSQL and the PostGIS extension.

   Import the test data in the [db/sql](db/sql) directory into a PostgreSQL database.